mohamedkhaled232/Social_Media_Data_for_Covid19_Research_WebApp/README.md

 ---

-# Exploring Human Behavior during the COVID-19 Pandemic through Tweet Analysis

-This web application is designed to delve into human behavior during the COVID-19 pandemic by analyzing tweets related to the virus.
-Leveraging Natural Language Processing (NLP), we process these tweets to assign sentiment labels (negative, positive, or neutral) to each one.
+This web application is designed to delve into human behavior during the COVID-19 pandemic by analyzing tweets related to COVID-19. we utilize tweets that have already been assigned sentiment labels (negative, positive, or neutral) using Natural Language Processing (NLP).
 By examining the correlation between daily counts of negative sentiment tweets and the government's stringency index, you can gain insights into how people reacted to changes in government policies during this period.

 ## Data Sources

 ### Tweets Data
 For our tweet data, we utilized the "TBCOV: Two Billion Multilingual COVID-19" project, which provides access to two billion multilingual tweets posted by 87 million users across 218 countries in 67 languages over a 14-month period.
-Each tweet is labeled with a sentiment score (-1 for negative, 0 for neutral, and 1 for positive).
+Each tweet comes pre-assigned with a sentiment score (-1 for negative, 0 for neutral, and 1 for positive).
 This extensive dataset encompasses public discourse on various societal, health, and economic issues stemming from the pandemic.
 It sheds light on diverse perspectives and opinions regarding government policy decisions, ranging from lockdowns to aid allocations for individuals and businesses.
 Additionally, it covers significant pandemic-related aspects such as food scarcity, equipment shortages, and reports of anxiety and depression symptoms.
 Our analysis focuses on data from 27 selected countries.

-For more information about TBCOV and access to raw data for any specific country, visit [here](https://crisisnlp.qcri.org/tbcov).
+For more information about TBCOV and access to raw data for any specific country, visit [Their website](https://crisisnlp.qcri.org/tbcov).

 ### Stringency Index
 We obtained the stringency index data from the Oxford Coronavirus Government Response Tracker (OxCGRT).
 This dataset provides daily stringency index values for each country.
-To learn more about OxCGRT, visit [here](https://ourworldindata.org/covid-stringency-index).
+To know more about OxCGRT, visit [Their website](https://ourworldindata.org/covid-stringency-index).
 You can download the data directly from [here](https://covid.ourworldindata.org/data/owid-covid-data.csv).

 ## Data Preparation

-To prepare the data, we start with raw tweet data that includes tweet IDs, dates, times, sentiment labels, and more.
-We group this data by day to calculate the daily tweet count for each sentiment category.
-We then normalize these counts by dividing them by the total number of tweets to obtain the proportion of each sentiment category for each day.
+To prepare the data, we start with the raw tweet data that includes tweet IDs, dates, times, sentiment labels, and more.
+We then group this data by day to calculate the daily tweet count for each sentiment category.
+We normalize these counts by dividing them by the total number of tweets to obtain the proportion of each sentiment category for each day.
 To create a smoother trend, we apply a moving average with a window size of 7.
 Subsequently, we merge the stringency index data from OxCGRT with our processed data.

 ### `data_preparation` Script
 To use the `data_preparation` script, follow these steps: